QC-at-Davis/QCC/src/Goals-of-Quantum-Computing/Goals-of-Quantum-Computing.md

 > 1. Can a Quantum Computer execute algorithms which are considered uncomputable on classical computers?

-> 2. Given an algorithm a TM can compute but is intractable, can it be made tractable through Quantum Comptuing?
+> 2. Given an algorithm a TM can compute but is intractable, can it be made tractable through Quantum Computing?

 The second point can also be understood in the more broad terms of, "Can a Quantum Computer provide some speed-up of an algorithm that a classical computer cannot?"